AriFordsham/GHCWiki/type-functions.md

 #### Type function signatures

-`HsDecls.TyClDecl` has a new variant `HsFunction` to represent signatures of type functions.
+`HsDecls.TyClDecl` has a new variant `TyFunction` to represent signatures of type functions.
 These consist of the name, type parameters, an iso flag, and optionally an explicit result kind.
 The type parameters can have kind signatures as usual.

 #### Type function equations and definitions of associated data types